vdesabou/kafka-docker-playground/connect/connect-gcp-bigquery-sink/README.md

-After a few seconds, data should be in GCP BigQuery:
+After 120 seconds, data should be in GCP BigQuery:

 ```bash
 $ bq --project_id "$PROJECT" query "SELECT * FROM $DATASET.kcbq_quickstart1;"